fastify/fastify-awilix/README.md

 Default value is `false`

 `eagerInject` - whether to process `eagerInject` fields in DI resolver configuration, which instantiates and caches module immediately.
 Disabling this will make app startup slightly faster.
 Default value is `false`

+`strictBooleanEnforced` - whether to throw an error if `enabled` field in a resolver configuration is set with unsupported value (anything different from `true` and `false`).
+It is recommended to set this to `true`, which will be a default value in the next semver major release.
+Default value is `false`

 ## Defining classes